 We are here for you

-The Office of Student Support (Stuvo) stays available
+The Office of Student Support (Stuvo) stays available during the corona measures

 Do you need a chat, do you need financial support, has your laptop just crashed or is there something else going on where you need advice?

 Then you can always contact the staff member of Stuvo.